realdkd001/prodev-mobile-setup/prodev-mobile-app-0x00/README.md

 This was my first experience setting up a mobile development environment.
 At first, I was nervous about compatibility issues and thought I might need an emulator.
 However, Expo Go made the process smooth and beginner-friendly.
-Seeing my first app appear on my phone felt very rewarding, and it motivated me to continue learning React Native.
+Running my first app successfully on my phone felt rewarding, and it motivated me to continue learning React Native.

 ---